ChainSQL/chainsql-lib/docs/index.md

 validationQuorum | number | Minimum number of trusted validations required in order to validate a ledger version.
 Some circumstances may cause the server to require more validations. load | object | *Optional* *(Admin only)* Detailed information about the current load state of the server.
 *load.* jobTypes | array\<object\> | *(Admin only)* Information about the rate of different types of jobs being performed by the server and how much time it spends on each.
-*load.* threads | number | *(Admin only)* The number of threads in the server’s main job pool, performing various Ripple Network operations. pubkeyValidator | string | *Optional* *(Admin only)* Public key used by this node to sign ledger validations.
+*load.* threads | number | *(Admin only)* The number of threads in the server’s main job pool, performing various Chainsql Network operations. pubkeyValidator | string | *Optional* *(Admin only)* Public key used by this node to sign ledger validations.

 ### Example